Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Is your cat showing signs of paralysis?
-Contact our vets in Southern Wisconsin.
+Contact our vets in Janesville.
 We offer emergency care during our regular clinic hours.

 New Patients Welcome